kerryjiang/SuperSocket.Document/180-Enable-Transport-Layer-Security-TLS-in-SuperSocket.md

 In TLS communications, the client side certificate is not a must, but some systems require much higher security guarantee.
 This feature allow you to validate the client side certificate from the server side.

-At first, to enable the client certificate validation, you should add the attribute "clientCertificateRequired" in the certificate options node of the listener:
+At first, to enable the client certificate validation, you should add the attribute "clientCertificateRequired" in the authenticationOptions node of the listener:

-    "certificateOptions": {
+    "authenticationOptions": {
-        "filePath": "supersocket.pfx",
-        "password": "supersocket",
-        "clientCertificateRequired": true
+        "clientCertificateRequired": true,
+        ...
     }